 VPAN Support Line – Having difficulty associated with COVID-19 or just need someone to talk to who can relate to what you’re going through?
 The VPAN Support Line for veterans and military related family members is here for you.
-Call (800) 854-7771 9 a.m. to 9 p.m., 7 days a week.
+Call (800) 854-7771, ext.
+3, 9 a.m. to 5 p.m., Monday to Friday.

 - Feb.
 24, 2020 – Trailblazing LA County-VA Suicide Prevention Effort Tackles the Ultimate Veteran Crisis

 - Jan.
 28, 2020 – Innovative LA County Program Takes Mentally Ill Homeless Inmates from Jail to Managed Care

 - Nov.
 26, 2019 – LA County Delivers $33M for Groundbreaking Veteran Peer-to-Peer Network